 The telephone number is:

-In recognition of sensitivities associated with the LTC, visitors should conduct themselves with appropriate decorum and observe the following protocols in order not to jeopardise continued access to this important site:
+In recognition of sensitivities associated with the site, visitors should conduct themselves with appropriate decorum and observe the following protocols in order not to jeopardise continued access:

 - No medals or military uniforms to be worn